FTC 2018 Short Courses

 Ming Li, Amazon and Hui Lin, DowDuPont

-With recent big data revolution, enterprises ranging from FORTUNE 100 to startups across the US are using Data Science to bring valuable business insight from all the data collected.
+With recent big data revolution, enterprises ranging from FORTUNE 100 to startups across the US are using Data Science and Deep Learning to bring actionable business insight from all the valuable data collected.
 Statisticians are great data scientist candidates, but there are relatively few data scientists with statistics education background.
-This course aims to bridge the gap between Statistics and Data Science.
+This course aims to bridge the gap between Statistics and Data Science with the focus on big data platform and deep learning methods.
 Data science is a combination of science and art with data as the foundation.
-We will cover both the science part (such as big data platform, algorithms and methodologies) and the art part (such as data science project flow, general pitfalls in data science projects, and soft skills to communicate with business stakeholders effectively).
-It will be hands-on and we will use the Databricks community edition cloud platform and R-Studio to illustrate programming, big data platform (such as Spark) and standard machine learning algorithms.
+We will cover both the science part and the art part (such as data science project flow, general pitfalls in data science projects, and soft skills to effectively communicate with business stakeholders).
+The course will be hands-on and we will use the Databricks community edition cloud platform to illustrate how to apply big data (through Spark) and deep learning (using deep neural networks and convolutional neural networks) to real problems.